Find My Cancer Drug

 There are a number of things you can do to manage the side effects of Octreotide.
 Talk to your doctor or nurse about these recommendations.
 They can help you decide what will work best for you.
 These are some of the most common side effects:

-In studies, gallstones or bile duct abnormalities develop in more than half of patients after long- term usage, but in studies, only 1% of patients required surgery to correct them.
+In studies, gallstones or billiary abnormalities (including jaundice) developed in more than half of patients after long- term usage.
+However, only 1% of patients required surgery to correct them.

 Side effects such as diarrhea, bloating, gas, and abdominal pain were reported in studies.
 It is difficult to tell if these are related to the medication or the disease, so discuss them with your doctor or nurse.
 These side effects may be decreased by giving the injections between meals or at bedtime.
-The LAR form is less likely to cause these side effects, which usually stop within 1-4 days of the injection and decrease with long term treatment.
+The LAR form is less likely to cause these side effects, and they typically stop within 1-4 days of the injection and decrease with long-term treatment.